SLC Therapist and EMDR Therapist Utah

 This is a very collaborative and active process in which we partner together in working toward the individualized goals we set together.
 This process is gentle, kind and compassionate, and is done at a pace that feels comfortable to you.

 You’ve been looking for a SLC therapist and you’re seeing that there are a lot of options out there.
 It’s essential for you to understand the differences amongst therapists.
-So I’ve written this post to share what is different about working with me as a SLC therapist with over 20 years in practice.

-Are you a recently single professional woman?
-If so, please read on to learn more with you about my work as a SLC therapist and an EMDR Therapist in Utah with recently single professional women.
+If so, please read on to learn more about my work as a SLC therapist and an EMDR Therapist in Utah, working with recently single professional women.

 If you feel exhausted, burned out, depleted, overextended, depressed, anxious, resentful, angry, or unhappy in any of your relationships or roles in life, you may need healthier boundaries.
 If you daydream about dropping everything and disappearing, you feel like you have no time for yourself, or you avoid certain people and situations rather than addressing them directly, you may need healthier boundaries. . .